MagazzuGaetano/VR-Gallery/README.md

 # VR-Gallery
-A Vue.js - Firebase Application
+A Simple 360° images Gallery built-in with React-VR